 Some ATMs issue Euros and Dollars too apart from the Turkish Lira but charge a service fee for the same.
 While making the withdrawal, you can choose your preferred language – Turkish or English.

 Sometimes there are options for choosing other languages like Spanish, French and German too.

 Post Office – Best to exchange Dollars and Euros in Turkey here

-I personally relied upon my Forex Card and exchanging currency directly from the Doviz Buruso (Currency Exchange Offices) while was at Turkey.
-So if you feel like, do the exact same things.
+I personally relied upon my Forex Card and exchanged currency directly from the Doviz Buruso (Currency Exchange Offices) while was in Turkey.
+So if you feel like it, do the exact same things.

 Top 9 Concerns of Travellers Trying to Exchange Money in Turkey